scuzzydude/asimov/asimov.md

 And for that reason, Jose Altuve will always be a hero in Houston.

 When the Rockets traded Olajuwon, they will tell you it was a smart move.
 They'd offered him a contract, and he didn't take it, so they traded him, and got draft picks, smart basketball management.
 Sure, good management, but did they not just witness one of the greatest hero stories in all of sports?
 Did they not know what value Olajuwon had created for the city, exclusive of the Rocket's bottom line?
 Yeah, if were me, Hakeem would still be on a roster.
 If were my team -- my city's team -- Hakeem would still start, take that jump ball and sit down at the first whistle.
 When I needed a win, he'd be out there in the last minute as well.
+Supermax, for life, for a minute a game.
+That's what it's worth to me.

 *The Dream* forgave the Rocket's before I did.
 He played very little in Toronto and retired before the next season.
 The Rockets retired his number, and he has been a fixture at Rockets games ever since.